Beach music festival comes to Eden

-Since Chris Nelson brought the the Preppy Pirate Outfitters Anniversary Outdoor Beach Music Festival to Eden and Rockingham County three years ago, the festival has grown tremendously.
+EDEN — Since Chris Nelson brought the the Preppy Pirate Outfitters Anniversary Outdoor Beach Music Festival to Eden three years ago, the festival has grown tremendously.

 “We went from having 700 to 800 participants the first year to more than 1,000 last year, and we’re hoping for more this year,” said Nelson, the owner of Preppy Pirate Outfitters.